fluttercommunity/flutter_workmanager/README.md

 }
 ```

-Android tasks are identified using their `taskName`, whereas two default constants are provided for iOS background operations, depending on whether background fetch or BGTaskScheduler is used: `Workmanager.iOSBackgroundTask` & `Workmanager.iOSBackgroundProcessingTask`.
+Most of tasks are identified using their `taskName` on both Android and iOS.
+However, there is an exception for iOS background fetch: `Workmanager.iOSBackgroundTask`, a constant for iOS background fetch task

 ---